root-project/web/primer/index.md

-We use yet another new feature of ROOT to fill this histogram with data, namely pseudo-random numbers generated with the method `TF1::GetRandom`, which in turn uses an instance of the ROOT class `TRandom` created when ROOT is started.
+We use yet another new feature of ROOT to fill this histogram with data, namely pseudo-random numbers generated with the method `TF1::GetRandom`, which in turn uses an instance of the ROOT class {% include ref class="TRandom" %} created when ROOT is started.
 Data is entered in the histogram at line *4* using the method `TH1F::Fill` in a loop construct.
 As a result, the histogram is filled with 1000 random numbers distributed according to the defined